myhdl/myhdl/README.txt

 MyHDL is a free, open-source package for using Python as a hardware description and verification language.

-To find out whether MyHDL can be useful to you, read:
+To find out whether MyHDL can be useful to you, please read:

     http://www.myhdl.org/doku.php/why